Freud

 In

-not handled properly or if child is traumatized at this stage, then one might become
+handled properly or if the child is traumatized at this stage, then he or she

 3. Phallic Stage

-the of of 3 to 5, the child becomes aware of male and female.
-Personality
+the ages of 3 to 5, the child becomes aware of male and female.
+Personality is

-is fully developed by this stage.
-This stage is also classified by the Oedipus
+fully developed by this stage.
+This stage is also classified by the Oedipus and

-and Electra Complexes.
-The Oedipus represents a male child's love for his
+Electra Complexes.
+The Oedipus represents a male child's love for his mother and

-mother and the fear/jealousy towards his father.
-The Electra is the female
+the fear/jealousy towards his father.
+The Electra is the female version where

-version where the female child has anger toward her mother and exhibits
+the female child has anger toward her mother and exhibits "penis

 4.